President of the Darclée Foundation

-In 2010 she offers Song Master Classes (Lied), giving the young interpreters
+She offered Song Master Classes (Lied) in 2010, giving the young interpreters

 dedicated to Song Recitals.

-The 2010 jubilee edition, marking the celebration of 150 years of Hariclea Darclée's birth and 15 years since
+The 2010 jubilee edition, marking the celebration of 150 years since Hariclea Darclée's birth and 15 years since

-expressed by the human voice through the art of singing, Dr. Stephan Poen lectured in 2011
+In the well-established tradition of the Master Classes and aiming at a deeper understanding of feelings expressed by the human voice through the art of singing, phoniatrist and musicologist Dr. Stephan Poen lectured in 2011

 about soprano Mariana Nicolesco's interpretations at Milan's Teatro alla Scala and at RAI Roma of Franz Liszt's

-creations, celebrating the 200 years of his birth, and Gustav Mahler's,
+creations (celebrating the 200 years since the birth of the composer), and of Gustav Mahler's,

 commemorating the centenary of his passing away.
 The event was followed by a Recital of the young artists.